 The country suffers from high levels of unemployment, particularly among youth and women.
 Women – whether Jordanian citizens, refugees or migrants – face collective and individual barriers to gender justice.
 They have less recourse than men to legal protection, access to and control over resources, and less decision-making power in and outside the home.
 Many of them are subjected to several forms of gender-based violence, including early marriage.

 Oxfam in Jordan

-Oxfam has been in Jordan since the early 1990s, working primarily through Jordanian civil society and focusing largely on women’s access to justice and transformative leadership.
-We also responded to the Iraqi refugee influx into Jordan.
-In early 2013, Oxfam significantly scaled up operations to respond to the Syrian refugee crisis and provide essential humanitarian assistance to Syrian refugees as well as vulnerable Jordanian households.
+Oxfam has been working in Jordan since the early 1990s, working primarily through Jordanian civil society and focusing largely on women’s access to justice and transformative leadership.

-Oxfam's program in Jordan focuses on four areas:
+Oxfam's program in Jordan focuses on three key areas:

 Emergency water, sanitation and hygiene, and water governance

 Oxfam responds to humanitarian WASH (water, sanitation and hygiene) challenges by targeting the most vulnerable communities, supporting households to access safe drinking water and adequate sanitation facilities, and tackling the root causes of weak management and inequitable resource allocation.
 As one of the lead agencies in the provision of water and sanitation in Za’atari Camp, we support approximately 21,000 refugees in three districts.